Updated July 7, 2021.

 Do I need to get a pap test?

-The screening intervals change in your 30s because you will also be tested for HPV.
-If your pap is normal and you are HPV negative, your risk is cervical cancer is quite low so you can wait much longer for your next pap.
+At One Medical, we believe the decision to start screening for cervical cancer and testing for HPV should be tailored to your unique health needs.
+We encourage you to have a discussion about when to start screening for cervical cancer at age 21.
+For individuals at average risk between the ages of 25 and 65, we recommend screening for cervical cancer with HPV testing every five years.
+If your pap is normal and you are HPV negative, your risk of cervical cancer is quite low so you can wait much longer for your next screening.
 If you do have HPV, your doctor may recommend more frequent screening even if you have a normal pap due to its strong link to cervical cancer.
-Doctors do not routinely test HPV with the pap test in individuals with a cervix under 30 because many younger people fight off and clear the virus on their own with no negative impact on their cervical health.
-Studies show that not routinely screening for HPV in younger individuals with a cervix reduces unnecessary testing and harm from unnecessary procedures.
+Doctors do not routinely test HPV with the pap test in individuals with a cervix under 25 because many younger people fight off and clear the virus on their own with no negative impact on their cervical health.
+Studies show that not routinely screening in younger individuals with a cervix reduces unnecessary testing and harm from unnecessary procedures.

 While it is common knowledge that a gynecologist can perform a pap test, it is a little known fact that primary care providers (PCPs) are well versed in this procedure too.
 PCPs are trained extensively in sexual and reproductive health, and it’s not uncommon for them to treat concerns like yeast infections, urinary tract infections, and even sexually transmitted diseases.
 Your PCP would refer you to a gynecologist if a surgical intervention is needed or if a more complex medical issue arose.